dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #2 Unmanaged Chaining.md

 # Usage

-The proposal provides for the following usage patterns:
+The proposal provides for the following usages.
+Note that where an `Any` extension method is mentioned, it is identical to the non-`Any` version (e.g. `AddNext` and `AddNextAny` are equivalent), save that the `Any` version does not constrain the types to those associated with a defined chain.

 ### Chain Building

-You can happily create the start of a chain as usual, and it's `SType` will be coerced when you start using it as a
+You can happily create the start of a chain as usual, by declaring a variable first.
+Indeed it is necessary to do so if you wish to specify non-default values (though you can also make use of `SetNext`s replace functionality).
+You also need to use this approach when starting a chain which is not explicitly defined as a chain start by the specification.
+If you do start a chain with such a structure, you will have to use the `Any` versions of the extension methods below to continue manipulating it.

-chain:
+Regardless, the `SType` and `PNext` will be overwritten whenever you start manipulating the chain, so you should never set them manually.
+For example:

 ```csharp
 var createInfo = new DeviceCreateInfo